vermiceli/nes-contra-us/docs/Enemy Glossary.md

   For `boss_giant_soldier_routine_09` used to animate door opening.
 * `ENEMY_VAR_2`
   * delay between steps
-  * y position of door when opening
+  * Y position of door when opening
 * `ENEMY_VAR_3`
   * when walking, used to animate frames of giant boss robot steps
   * delay timer between sections of the door before opening